The Deligne-Mumford operad as a trivialization of the circle action: Model Categories and Homotopy (Co)limits

 The problem is that for a general class $I$ of weak equivalences, the localization $\cC_I$ (whether as a category or a simplicial category) is incredibly difficult to access.
 In particular, it is hopeless to calculate $\hom_{\cC_I}(X,Y)$ for two objects $X, Y$ of $\cC$.
-In order to turn $\cC_I$ into a manageable object, it is necessary to endow $\cC$ with some supplementary data.
-One remarkably elegant and versatile such additional datum is a so-called ``model category structure''.
-A model category structure consists in endowing $\cC$ with two new classes of morphisms called \emph{fibrations}, $P$, and \emph{cofibrations}, $Q$, such that the objects of $\cC$ with either $P$ or $Q$ form subcategories of $\cC$.
+In order to turn $\cC_I$ into a manageable object, it is necessary to endow $\cC$ with some additional data.
+One remarkably elegant and versatile solution is to exhibit a so-called model category structure.
+A \emph{model category structure} consists in endowing $\cC$ with two new classes of morphisms called \emph{fibrations}, $P$, and \emph{cofibrations}, $Q$, such that the objects of $\cC$ with either $P$ or $Q$ form subcategories of $\cC$.
+We call the elements of $I\cap P$ \emph{trivial fibrations}, and the elements of $I\cap Q$ \emph{trivial cofibrations}.
 The category $\cC$ together with the classes $I, P, Q$ need to satisfy a collection of conditions among themselves, for which we refer the reader to \cite[\S3]{hinich}.
-Some conditions that we will use here are as follows. \begin{enumerate} \item The category $\cC$ has an initial object, $\emptyset$, a final object, $\text{pt},$ and all finite limits and colimits. \item For any morphism $X\xrightarrow{f} Y$ of objects, there is a ``fibrant replacement'' $X\xrightarrow{i} X'\xrightarrow{f'}Y$ such that $i\in I \cap Q$ is a cofibrant weak equivalence and $f'\in P$ is a fibration. \item Similarly, for any morphism $X\xrightarrow{f}Y$ of objects, there is a ``cofibrant replacement'' $X\xrightarrow{f'}X'\xrightarrow{j}Y$ such that $f'\in Q$ is a cofibration and $j\in F\cap I$ is a fibrant weak equivalence. \item All three categories $P, Q, I$ are closed with respect to taking retracts of morphisms. \item Given the subcategories $I$ of weak equivalences and $Q$ of cofibrations (resp., the category $P$ of fibrations), the subcategory $P$ of fibrations (respectively, $Q$ of cofibrations) is uniquely characterized by a lifting property. \end{enumerate} Note that neither cofibrant nor fibrant replacement is required to be functorial, though there often is a functorial choice (in fact, there is a sense in which the choice is unique up to homotopy).
-If a map $X\rTo{f} Y$ is a fibration we write shorthand and similarly if $X\rTo{f} Y$ is a cofibration we write If $X\rTo{f}Y$ is an equivalence we write $X\rTo{f}{\sim}Y$, with evident compound meanings for $X\rInto{f}{\sim}Y$ (``acyclic cofibrations'', or cofibrant weak equivalences) and $X\rOnto{f}{\sim}Y$ (``acyclic fibrations'', or fibrant weak equivalences).
+Some conditions that we will use here are as follows. \begin{enumerate} \item The category $\cC$ has an initial object, $\emptyset$, a final object, $\text{pt},$ and all finite limits and colimits. \item For any morphism $X\xrightarrow{f} Y$ of objects, there is a ``fibrant factorization'' $X\xrightarrow{i} X'\xrightarrow{f'}Y$ such that $i\in I \cap Q$ is a trivial cofibration and $f'\in P$ is a fibration. \item Similarly, for any morphism $X\xrightarrow{f}Y$ of objects, there is a ``cofibrant factorization'' $X\xrightarrow{f'}X'\xrightarrow{j}Y$ such that $f'\in Q$ is a cofibration and $j\in I\cap P$ is a trivial fibration. \item All three categories $P, Q, I$ are closed with respect to taking retracts of morphisms. \item Given the subcategories $I$ of weak equivalences and $Q$ of cofibrations (resp., the subcategory $P$ of fibrations), the subcategory $P$ of fibrations (respectively, $Q$ of cofibrations) is uniquely characterized by a lifting property. \end{enumerate} Note that neither cofibrant nor fibrant factorization is required to be functorial, though there often is a functorial choice (in fact, there is a sense in which the choice is unique up to homotopy).
+If a map $X\xrightarrow{f} Y$ is a fibration we write shorthand